burlachenkok/burlachenkok.github.io/_posts/2023-03-13-Removing-of-old-website-by-Google.md

 ----

+# Future of Old Notes

+I have some backups for the notes.
+And I would be glad to structure my notes well, but it's a time demanding procedure.
+For this, I need a lot of free time, which I don't have.
+Google has created a means to transition from the old website to the new one, but in my case, it did not work flawlessly.

 # Examples of Topics of Old Public Personal Notes

 * Notes about the book of A.N.Kolomogorov, S.V.Fomin - Introductionary Real Analysis.